-Experience is gained with time, and with experience comes understanding.
+Experience is gained over time, and with experience comes understanding.
 An old person remembers how it feels to be young.
 A young person doesn’t know how it feels to be old.
 The experienced can put themselves in other people’s shoes because they have walked that road before.
-They’ve been there, done that.
-There’s bad experience, and there’s good ones – the best one is God’s love flow all through the years.
-It is great to stand up and testify to the fact that you’ve lived many years yet you have never seen God abandoning His children.
-That’s the beauty of experience.
-That’s the beauty of age.
+They have been there, done that.
+There is good and bad experience – the best one is the presence of God’s love flowing through our life.
+It is great to stand up and testify to the fact that we have lived many years and yet we have never seen God abandoning His children.
+Knowing this is the beauty of age and experience.

-Depending on your outlook on life age will make you kinder with the increasing ability to understand where people are coming from.
-When we see the light we get a glimpse of God’s profound grace gathering us and saving us from the certain fate of self-destruction.
-When we understand that God is here to save us, not to condemn us, our experience becomes our crown and glory because it makes us insightful and merciful; and as we plunge into life with all its ups and downs, our relationship with God and people grows richer and deeper as the years go by.
+Depending on our outlook on life age will make us kinder with the increasing ability to empathize with people.
+When we see the light, we get a glimpse of God’s profound grace saving us from the certain fate of self-destruction.
+When we understand that God is not here to condemn us but to save us, our experience becomes our crown and glory and it makes us insightful and merciful; and as we plunge into life with all its ups and downs, our relationship with God and people grows richer and deeper.